Skip to content

 Blacklorg Hill — common questions

 Blacklorg Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 558m of ascent and takes most walkers 3-6 hours.
-Terrain: Deep heather and tussock low down — slow going — giving way to thinner grass and bilberry on the upper ridge.
+Ground conditions: Deep heather and tussock low down — slow going — giving way to thinner grass and bilberry on the upper ridge.

-When is the best time to climb Blacklorg Hill?
+What's the best month to climb Blacklorg Hill?

-Good signal on summit; EE reliable.
+Signal is good; EE works well.
 Northern Galloway Range viewpoint.

 Is Blacklorg Hill safe in winter?